ayushpatra11/covid-19-assignment/README.md

 # COVID-19 Assignment
-This is an assignment submission for Blue Sky Analytics, by Ayush Patra.
+This is an assignment submission for Blue Sky Analytics by Ayush Patra.

 I have made this application using React.js.
 I have used React Hooks, React Router, Axios, React Scroll, and styled components to complete this project.